prayagyadav/ColumnarHEP/Readme.md

 3. Open Jupyter Notebook using the command `jupyter-lab`.
 5. Run the notebooks from the Jupyter-lab interface.

-Include any specific instructions related to the datasets, such as how to access and load them in the notebooks.
+NOTE: Download the ZZTO4e.root dataset in the Data folder by following the instructions given in the Download.md .

 ## Presentation

-Provide a brief overview of the Presentation you've uploaded.
-Mention the key topics covered and any insights it offers.
+ColumnarI.pptx explains about the need fro libraries like Uproot and Awkward Array.
+It assumes basic knowledge of ROOT and Python.
+ColumnarII.pptx(Not yet uploaded!) discusses the need for columnar analysis and explains the key features of Coffea.

 ## References and More Resources